Riddle me this: how are you going to get from A to B on the other side of the world?

 You can kind of guess that I fall into the camp that romanticises the actual activity of travel, so I quite often get swept away by my eagerness and make grandiose sweeping statements about how the journey is often the best part of travelling – but that’s just me so I hope you’ll learn to forgive me!

-So, at the end of it all, don’t let the eye rolling of the ardent independent backpacker stop you from joining a group tour if that’s what you want to do.
+So, at the end of it all, don’t let the eye rolling of the ardent independent backpacker stop you from joining a group tour, such as Intrepid Travel, if that’s what you want to do.
 And if you want to buy a car, moped, or campervan to travel in at your leisure then go for it!
 Enjoy riding in that tuk-tuk in Thailand, or that slow boat along the Mekong in Laos – the best thing is that you’re experiencing something.

 How do you travel?
 Do you like to mix up plans of the ‘let’s see what happens’ variety, or do you prefer a guided group?
 Do you like to pre-plan sections of your trips or love doing your research on the ground to suss out what options are available to you?